codacy/pulse-event-cli/README.md

 This is a command-line interface to push events to [Pulse](https://pulse.codacy.com).

-Take a look at Pulse's documetation [here](https://docs.pulse.codacy.com).
+Take a look at Pulse's documentation [here](https://docs.pulse.codacy.com).

 ## Github Action